 Can Ferrets Swim?

 Ferrets have a notorious reputation for being smelly animals.
 While ferret owners know that they aren’t anywhere near as smelly as people make them out to be, there is no doubt that every once in a while you may be forced to give your ferret a bath, either due to them getting in something potentially harmful or to help them along during their shedding season.
 Before you give your ferret its first bath, you may be wondering- can ferrets swim?
 The short answer is yes, ferrets can swim.
-However, there is a little bit more to it then that.
+However, there is a little bit more to it than that.

 A healthy ferret should have the ability to swim.
 Like dogs and cats, ferrets in the wild will swim to cool down, to evade predators, or even to pursue prey.
 Ferrets in the wild learn by watching their mother, and domesticated ferrets still have that instinct.